learn-co-curriculum/react-rails-project-setup-guide/README.md

 ```

 Finally, in order to configure your project to run in a production environment
-with Heroku, you'll need to add update the `Gemfile.lock` file with this
+with Heroku, you'll need to update the `Gemfile.lock` file with this command:
-command:

 ```console
 $ bundle lock --add-platform x86_64-linux